Good-Bye To All That

 I'm sure there are similar posters from different countries and in different languages.
 If you know of any, or, better, if you have images of any, please send them my way.

-The numbers are indeed horrible.
+But the numbers are indeed horrible.
 “Delgo” opened in 2,160 theaters and barely made $500,000.
 How bad is that?
 The worst opener last year, for any film in 2,000+ theaters, was “P2,” which opened in 2,131 theaters and still made $2 million.
 So “Delgo” is four times worse than the worst movie that opened last year.
-Yikes.

 Give the People What They Want